 If anything could make meetings worse, it's having to travel across the country to attend one.
-Here are tips for productive online meetings.
+Here's how to hold productive online meetings.

 A meeting with a vague purpose often leads to confusion and a lot of wasted time.
-So never hold an online meeting without a clear agenda.
+Never hold an online meeting without a clear agenda.
 To make things easy for everyone, prepare a formal agenda with all the key issues to be discussed in the meeting and sort them according to your business needs.
 Also clearly mention what role you expect from each participant in the meeting.
-Send this agenda at least 24 hours before the meeting, and seek acknowledgement from all the participants.
-Also set automated meeting reminders using Google Calendar.
+Send this agenda at least 24 hours before the meeting, and seek acknowledgment from all the participants.
+Also, set automated meeting reminders using Google Calendar.

 A meeting without a moderator is almost certain to go off-track.
-By appointing a moderator, you give him the authority to control proceedings.
-No one can speak without the moderator's permission and he’s the one keeping everyone focused on the topic.
+By appointing a moderator, you give him or her the authority to control proceedings.
+No one can speak without the moderator's permission, and the moderator is the one keeping everyone focused on the topic.
 This is particularly important in online meetings since there's a high chance of miscommunication because of internet connectivity and audio/video quality.

 Ask all the participants to restart their computers at least 20 minutes before the meeting gets underway.
 Make sure your camera and microphone are working fine, and your meeting software supports multiple participants.
 For one-on-one meetings, you can go for a standard video calling service like Skype.
 But if there are multiple participants, I'd recommend using a specialized application like ClickMeeting, which gives you the ability to conduct online meetings much more professionally.